AlexRogalskiy/java-patterns/docs/user-guide/pages/troubleshooting.md

     See this [tutorial on YAML](https://rollout.io/blog/yaml-tutorial-everything-you-need-get-started/) for
     more information.

-    **Colons, tilda, asterisk and other characters may cause your front matter to break and for your posts to not render.** If you violoate these conventions you often get an error that looks something like this:
+    **Colons, tilde, asterisk and other characters may cause your front matter to break and for your posts to not render.** If you violoate these conventions you often get an error that looks something like this:

     ```bash